floriandejonckheere/utu-thesis/proposal/proposal.typ

 + *Related work*: relevant work and research related to the topic.
   + *Monolithic architecture*: definition and explanation of monolithic architecture.
   + *Microservices architecture*: definition and explanation of monolithic architecture.
++ *Methodology*: explanation of the research methodology used.
 + *Modular monolith*: definition and explanation of modular monolith architecture.
   + *Architecture*: definition and explanation of modular monolith architecture.
 Answer to Research Question 1.
   + *Challenges and opportunities*: answer to Research Question 2.